Planning and Zoning

 The Planning Director provides technical expertise and administrative support to the Planning Commission, Zoning Board of Appeals, Township Board, and the Parks and Recreation Committee.

 The Planning Director reviews and determines whether requested Land Divisions meet the standards of the Zoning Ordinance.
-Open Air Vendor, Public Gatherings and Soliciter permits are also reviewed for code compliance.
+Open Air Vendor, Public Gatherings and Solicitor permits are also reviewed for code compliance.

-Day-to-day questions regarding zoning issues are answered by the Planning Director, Sue Becker, who is also the Zoning Admistrator for Alpine Township.
-She can be reached at (616) 784-9090 or email@example.com.
+Day-to-day questions regarding zoning issues are answered by the Planning Director, Sue Becker, who is also the Zoning Administrator for Alpine Township.
+She can be reached at (616) 784-9090 (press option 3) or firstname.lastname@example.org.
 Forms are available on the Public Documents portion of the website.

-Please contact the Building Official, Gary Campbell at (616) 784-9090 for questions regarding building codes.
+Please contact the Building Official, Gary Campbell at (616) 784-9090 (press option 2) for questions regarding building codes.

-Please contact the Code Enforcement Officer, Bob Devereaux at (616) 784-9090 for issues pertaining to zoning complaints or other enforcement matters.
+Please contact the Code Enforcement Officer, at (616) 784-9090 (press option 4) for issues pertaining to zoning complaints or other enforcement matters.

 What is the Difference Between Planning and Zoning?

 In December of 2007, the Township Board adopted a new Master Plan for Alpine Township.
+The Plan was amended in 2015 and 2021.
 The Master Plan's function is to serve as a framework for land use decisions.
 The Master Plan does not dictate the timing of development but rather the Plan sets forth recommendations for what types of land uses can be established, where they can be established and under what conditions they can be established.

 Although the Master Plan has no regulatory power, it states specific land development and preservation goals.
 These goals are intended to guide both the Planning Commission and Township Board in making both day-to-day and long-range land use decisions.